Degenerations of complete collineations and geometric Tevelev degrees of $\mathbb{P}^r$: Preliminaries

 Unlike in \cite{l_torus}, we do not require $k$ to be as large as possible with respect to an ambient rectangle; in particular, we allow $k<\lambda_0$.
 An example of a strip in the partition $\lambda=(12,9,4,2)$ is shaded below.

-Recall that a \emph{semi-standard Young Tableau (SSYT)} of shape $\lambda$ is a filling of the boxes of $\lambda$ with the entries $1,2,\ldots,r+1$ so that entries increase weakly across rows and strictly down columns.
+Recall that a \emph{semi-standard Young Tableau (SSYT)} of shape $\lambda$ is a filling of the boxes of $\lambda$ with entries in the set $\{1,2,\ldots,r+1\}$ so that entries increase weakly across rows and strictly down columns.
 The number of SSYTs with $r+1$ allowed entries of shape $\lambda$ is denoted $|\SSYT_{r+1}(\lambda)|$, and is given by a hook length formula, see \cite[Corollary 7.21.4]{EC2}.
 For $i=1,2,\ldots,r+1$ and a fixed SSYT, we denote the number of appearances of the entry $i$ by $c_i$.

 \begin{defn} For $i=1,2,\ldots,r$, an \emph{$(i,i+1)$-strip} of a SSYT is a strip, all of whose boxes are filled with the entry $i$ or $i+1$, and for which all instances of $i$ all appear to the left of all instances of $i+1$.
 A \emph{1-strip} is, by definition, an $(i,i+1)$-strip for some $i$. \end{defn}